Rawnaa-19/Controlling-Motors-with-Arduino-UNO/README.md

 https://github.com/Rawnaa-19/Controlling-Motors-with-Arduino-UNO/assets/106926557/f42b3541-7178-47be-8872-43fbe6515737

 ## DC Motor
 A DC motor is an electrical device that converts electrical energy into mechanical energy by creating a magnetic field.
 DC motors operate with motor drivers that control their speed and direction.
-In this task, the L293D H-bridge is used as the motor driver to control both the speed and direction of two DC motors.
+In this task, the L293D H-bridge is used as the motor driver to control both the speed and direction of two DC motors.[^1]
 ### DC Motor Circuit Components
 1. Arduino UNO
 2. Two DC motors